 The Captain of the platoon opened the chest to find the twelve bloody severed heads of the squadron.
 There was also a parch of tree bark inside with an inked message written in Latin.

 “The man beast said the note was for you,” the surviving soldier said.

 “Read it to me,” the Captain ordered.

 ...to be continued in the next and final book of the Bull Mongoni trilogy, Revolution of the Bull Mongoni.
 Coming soon to a bookstore near you.

-Find out more about the Bull Mongoni and experience the irreverent thrills in the controversial action adventures Gunner Star and the screenplay books Rise of the Bull Mongoni and Sword of the Bull Mongoni.
+Find out more about the Bull Mongoni and experience the irreverent thrills in the controversial action adventures - the prequel novel Gunner Star and the screenplay books Rise of the Bull Mongoni and Sword of the Bull Mongoni.